How Many Men Are Bald? Global Facts and Stats

 Baldness Trends Over Time

-Global prevalence appears steady across decades in meta-analyses.
+Global prevalence appears steady across decades in meta-analyses published in the Journal of the American Academy of Dermatology.
 Earlier treatment adoption has improved long-term outcomes.
 Men now seek help closer to the onset.

 Why Men Go Bald